luhanmonat/UniCom/README.md

 B,[button number],string1,string2,etc.
     This puts new legends on your buttons starting at 'button number'.
 You can load all of the buttons at once if you wish...

-    Load all 12 legends: B,1,FIRST,SECOND....,Last one[cr]
+    Load all 12 legends: B,1,FIRST,SECOND,...,Last one[cr]
     Re-legend buttons 5 and 6: B,5,but5,but6[cr]
+    Re-legend only button 10: B,10,XYZ[cr]

+Dn,[any text][cr] - where n=1-4.
+Puts text into one of 4 data windows.
+You can put any type of data you want but it must be as text.
+For example -

+    D1,125 Volts[cr]
+    D3,*error*[cr]
+    D4,Zzzzz[cr]